oracle/node-oracledb/doc/src/user_guide/bind.rst

 invalid data or an incorrect ``WHERE`` clause that causes more results to be returned.

-Duplicate binds (using the same bind name more than once in the statement) are not allowed in a DML statement with a ``RETURNING`` clause, and no duplication is allowed between bind parameters in the DML section and the ``RETURNING`` section of the statement.

 An example of DML RETURNING binds is:

 .. code-block:: javascript